wikimedia-gadgets/twinkle/README.md

     make ARGS="--lang=test --family=wmflabs" deploy

-The edit summary will contain the branch, the last commit sha, and the oneliner for that commit.
+When `deploy`ing or `push`ing, the script will attempt to parse the latest on-wiki edit summary to find the most recently used commit, and will use that to create an edit summary from the commits since then.
+If it cannot find anything that looks like a commit hash, it will prompt you to enter one for each file.

 Style guideline
 ---------------